The Red Baron (2008 film)

-The Red Baron (Der Rote Baron) is a 2008 German-British biographical action war film written and directed by Nikolai Müllerschön about the World War I flying ace Manfred von Richthofen, known as the "Red Baron".
+The Red Baron (Der Rote Baron) is a 2008 German biographical action war film written and directed by Nikolai Müllerschön about the World War I flying ace Manfred von Richthofen, known as the "Red Baron".
 The film stars Matthias Schweighöfer, Joseph Fiennes, Til Schweiger and Lena Headey.
 The Red Baron was filmed entirely in English to improve its international commercial viability.
+The film was a box office failure and received widely negative reviews from critics, who criticized the performances, dialogue, and historical inaccuracies, but was praised for the visual effects, action sequences and musical score.

 Plot

-In 1916, Manfred von Richthofen is serving as a fighter pilot with the Imperial German Air Service along the Western Front.
-After dropping a wreath over the funeral of an Allied pilot, Richthofen and his fellow pilots Werner Voss and Friedrich Sternberg encounter a squadron of the Royal Flying Corps led by Captain Lanoe Hawker.
+In 1916, young aristocrat Manfred von Richthofen is serving as a pilot with a fighter division of the Imperial German Air Service along the Western Front.
+After dropping a wreath over the funeral of an Allied pilot, Richthofen and his fellow pilots Werner Voss and Jewish Friedrich Sternberg encounter a squadron of the Royal Flying Corps led by Captain Lanoe Hawker.
 Richthofen shoots down Canadian pilot Arthur Roy Brown.
-After pulling Brown out of the wreckage of his aircraft, Richthofen assists Nurse Käte Otersdorf with a tourniquet on Brown's leg.
+He later pulls Brown out of his downed aircraft, with assistance from Nurse Käte Otersdorf.

 After killing Hawker, Richthofen is awarded the Pour le Mérite medal and promoted to command a squadron.
-He is joined by his brother Lothar von Richthofen (Volker Bruch).
-He orders his men to avoid killing enemy pilots unless absolutely necessary and is dismayed when Lothar deliberately strafes and kills a British pilot who has already been forced into a landing.
+He is joined by his brother Lothar von Richthofen.
+He paints his plane bright red and the squadron becomes the "flying circus".
+He orders his men to avoid killing enemy pilots unless absolutely necessary and is dismayed when Lothar deliberately strafes and kills a British pilot attempting to make a landing.

-Later, during an aerial dogfight, Richthofen again encounters Captain Brown, who has escaped from a German prisoner of war camp after being nursed by Käte.
-Both are forced to ditch their aircraft in no man's land, where they share a friendly drink.
+Later, during an aerial dogfight, Richthofen again encounters Captain Brown, who had escaped from a German prisoner of war camp.
+Both are forced to land their aircraft in no man's land, where they share a friendly drink.
 Brown expresses hope that they will not meet again until after the war is over, and he tells Richthofen that Käte has feelings for him.

-On the way back to base, Richthofen is devastated to learn that his close friend, the Jewish pilot Friedrich Sternberg, has been shot down and killed.
-Over the days that follow, Richthofen makes no secret of his grief and refuses to leave his room.
-An enraged Lothar reminds him that, "A leader cannot afford to mourn."
+On the way back to base, Richthofen is devastated to learn that Sternberg was shot down and killed.
+Over the days that follow, Richthofen makes no secret of his grief and refuses to leave his room; an enraged Lothar reminds him that, "A leader cannot afford to mourn."

-Shortly thereafter, Richthofen suffers a skull wound during an aerial battle, and is sent to be nursed by Käte.
+Shortly thereafter, Richthofen is injured, and is nursed by Käte.
 As he recovers, the two share a romantic dinner and a dance.
-After Richthofen expresses gratitude for his wound keeping him out of the fighting, an angry Käte takes him on a tour of a local field hospital, berating him for regarding the war as a game.
+After Richthofen expresses gratitude for his wound keeping him out of the fighting, an angry Käte shows him the horrors of a field hospital, berating him for regarding the war as a game.